TheServerBorn/J-29-Interface-Engine/README.md

 # Disclaimer

-J-29 Interface Engine is experimental software under active development.
+Veyllisto Interface Engine is experimental software under active development.

 Configuration formats, internal APIs, Shell behavior, platform support, and feature organization may change before version 1.0.

 The **Callisto Computer Systems**, **J-29 Terminal**, and related fictional systems are used as the reference environment for development and demonstration of the Interface Engine.